Suburban Gastroenterology Office Visit FAQ

 Do you offer lab services on site?

-No, there are no lab services on site.
-Laboratory Providers: Quest, Lab Corp, and Edward Hospital
+There are no lab services on site.
+Depending on your insurance, please visit a Quest, Lab Corp and Edward Hospital lab.

-Please allow 2 weeks to have your laboratory, X-ray and pathology results sent via MyChart or by mail.
+Please allow up to 2 weeks to have your laboratory, X-ray and pathology results sent via MyChart or by mail.
 Please be aware you may be told a different time frame by the facility rendering the testing.
-If you need anything prior to receiving your results, please call the office at 630-527-6450.
+If you need anything prior to receiving your results, please call the office at 630-527-6450 or send us a MyChart message.

 Why do I need to arrive early for the procedure?